Carers week Monday 10th – Sunday 16th June 2019

 We offer special rates for local carers for treatment with us at BODY BACK-UP Please enquire and for more information about our range of treatment and advice services

-- This set of 6 sessions also be spaced out over a 12 month period.
+This set of 6 sessions can also be spaced out over a 12 month period.

-- We can provide specific and individual exercises to give you a chance to help yourself and avoid flare ups and acute episodes as well as manage better when the problem has become a more frequent problem.
+We can provide specific and individual exercises to give you a chance to help yourself and avoid flare ups and acute episodes as well as manage better when the problem becomes & more frequent.

 ‘Caring’ for someone covers lots of different things, like helping with their washing, dressing or eating, taking them to regular appointments or keeping them company when they feel lonely or anxious.